Power-line communication: Standards

 Two distinctly different sets of standards apply to powerline networking as of early 2010.

 Within homes, the IEEE 1901 standards specify how, globally, existing AC wires should be employed for data purposes.
-The IEEE 1901 includes HD-PLC and HomePlug AV as baseline technologies.
+The IEEE 1901 includes Nessum and HomePlug AV as baseline technologies.
 Any IEEE 1901 products can coexist and be fully interoperable between products using the same technology.
 On the other hand, medium-frequency home control devices remain divided, although X10 tends to be dominant.
 For power grid use, IEEE has approved a low-frequency (≤ 500 kHz) standard called IEEE 1901.2 in 2013.

-Standards organizations

-Several competing organizations have developed specifications, including the HomePlug Powerline Alliance (defunct), Universal Powerline Association (defunct), and HD-PLC Alliance.
-On October 2009, the ITU-T adopted Recommendation G.hn/G.9960 as a standard of networks for high-speed powerline, coax, and phoneline communications.
+Several competing organizations have developed specifications, including the HomePlug Powerline Alliance (defunct), Universal Powerline Association (defunct), and Nessum Alliance (active).
+In October 2009, the ITU-T adopted Recommendation G.hn/G.9960 as a standard of networks for high-speed powerline, coax, and phoneline communications.
 The National Energy Marketers Association (a US trade body) was also involved in advocating for standards.

 In July 2009, the IEEE Power line Communication Standards Committee approved its draft standard for broadband over power lines.
-The IEEE 1901 final standard was published on 30 December 2010, and included features from HomePlug and HD-PLC.
+The IEEE 1901 final standard was published on 30 December 2010, and included features from HomePlug and Nessum.
 Power line communication via IEEE 1901 and IEEE 1905 compliant devices is indicated by the nVoy certification all major vendors of such devices committed to in 2013.
-NIST has included IEEE 1901 (HD-PLC, HomePlug AV) and ITU-T G.hn as "Additional Standards Identified by NIST Subject to Further Review" for the Smart grid in the United States.
+NIST has included IEEE 1901 (Nessum, HomePlug AV) and ITU-T G.hn as "Additional Standards Identified by NIST Subject to Further Review" for the Smart grid in the United States.
 IEEE also came up with a low-frequency standard for long-distance smart grids called IEEE 1901.2 in 2013.

+Applications

+PLC technology is widely used in the following systems to empower Smart Building, Smart Factory, Smart Grid, and Smart City, etc., as a solution to reduce network construction costs.